 In June, two women filed a lawsuit in a federal court in Corpus Christi against Live Oak County and three former jail guards with the Live Oak County Jail.
 According to their suit, the guards ran a “rape camp” at the jail, repeatedly raping and humiliating the two detainees awaiting trial as other guards looked on during an extended period of time.

-The court documents state that Live Oak County guards Vincent Aguilar, Jaime Smith and Israel Charles Jr. forced the women to perform oral sex on each other and on the guards.
-They were also forced to shave their vaginas in front of the guards and perform other humiliating and dehumanizing acts.
+The court documents state that Live Oak County guards Vincent Aguilar, Jaime Smith and Israel Charles Jr., forced the women to perform oral sex on each other and on the guards.
+They were also forced to shave their vulvas in front of the guards and perform other humiliating and dehumanizing acts.
 The guards reportedly told one plaintiff that she was their “sex slave or whatever they wanted her to be.”

-But what originally sounded like one isolated series of incidents confined to one particular county jail in Texas is proving to be part of a much larger pattern of sexual violence against women inmates and detainees across Texas county jails at the hands of correctional officers and prison guards.
+But what originally sounded like one isolated series of incidents confined to one particular county jail in Texas is proving to be part of a much larger pattern of sexual violence against women prisoners and detainees across Texas county jails at the hands of correctional officers and prison guards.

 Another jailer in Harris County is facing charges after his alleged rape of a 15-year-old girl during her two months in Houston’s Harris County Juvenile Justice Center was caught on video.
 The parents of the girl sued Harris County; Thomas Brooks, director of its juvenile probation department; and former correctional officer Robert Robinson.